bourgeoisor/apollo/README.md

 Apollo is a handy console-based way of organizing all of your media titles and keeping track of what you are currently watching, reading, and playing.
-It started out as a project for my own usage, but I have since decided to put it out there on Github for all to enjoy.
+It started out as a project for my own usage, but I have since decided to put it out there on GitHub for all to enjoy.

 Screenshot
 ----------